Unforgiven6/Bitcoin-Hashing/README.md

 By doing Bitcoin hashing, it ensures the integrity of the blockchain by making it computationally difficult to alter historical data.

 What is a **Blockchain**?

-A blockchain is a chain of digital data blocks.
+A blockchain is a _chain of digital data blocks_.

 - Each blocks can store digital information about financial transactions such as date, time, dollar, sender, receiver or it can be medical records or property purchase deeds and much more.
 - Chaining of blocks is done through cryptographic hashing algorithms, such as SHA-256, Scrypt, etc.